Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 * **Column 2** has the `geneId` field.
 This can be either an **Entrez Gene ID** or an **Ensembl ID**.

 :::caution Gene Symbols
 Gene symbols are always in flux and are being updated on a daily basis at the NCBI and at HGNC.
-Due to this, Nirvana uses the `geneId` to match genes rather than the gene symbol.
+Due to this, Illumina Annotator uses the `geneId` to match genes rather than the gene symbol.
 However, to make the custom annotation files easier to read, we've included the `geneSymbol` column as well.
 :::

 :::caution Unknown Gene IDs
-When Nirvana parses the gene custom annotation file, it will note any gene IDs that are currently not recognized in Nirvana.
-In such a case, Nirvana will display an error showing all the unrecognized gene IDs.
+When Illumina Annotator parses the gene custom annotation file, it will note any gene IDs that are currently not recognized in Nirvana.
+In such a case, Illumina Annotator will display an error showing all the unrecognized gene IDs.
 :::